MGProduction/The-Mistery-of-Silver-Mountain/README.md

 ![alt text](_pub/TheMysteryOfSilverMountain.jpg)

-I've also added in the map the names of the objects that are present in each location (the one with parenthesis around are the one hidden at start).
+I've also added the names of the objects present in each location to the map (the ones with parenthesis around are the ones hidden at the start).
 This will not include what's set in the code, but it's a start.